 Documentation

-Complete guide to Remember This for Mac - your AI-powered external memory system designed for ADHD minds.
+Complete guide to Remember This for Mac — the personal context layer that makes AI useful for everyday life.

 Core Philosophy